 Ohio Sues 5 Major Drug Companies For 'Fueling Opioid Epidemic'

-The state of Ohio has sued five major drug manufacturers for its role in the opioid epidemic.
-In the lawsuit filed Wednesday, state Attorney General Mike DeWine alleges these five companies "unleash a healthcare crisis that has had far-reaching financial, social, and deadly consequences in the State of Ohio."
+The state of Ohio has sued five major drug manufacturers for their role in the opioid epidemic.
+In the lawsuit filed Wednesday, state Attorney General Mike DeWine alleges these five companies "helped unleash a health care crisis that has had far-reaching financial, social, and deadly consequences in the State of Ohio."

-Named in the suit are the following companies:
+Named in the suit are:

 - Purdue Pharma